DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-06-27-progressive-dot-net-2016.md

 This talk was probably my favourite of the whole conference.

-Dylan's character provided for a geniunely enteraining delivery.
+Dylan's character provided for a genuinely entertaining delivery.
 He would most certainly be a bard in an rpg game.
 The scenarios he set for the tasks where hilarious.
 The .Net part was a simple clean the house analogy in code, but he soon had us randomly having the washing machine set on fire.
 The second part was a text adventure using javascript promises to progress.
 This was great, I have a colleague who loves to write hilarious text adventure games so I thoroughly enjoyed this part.

 The talk was relatively high level and I would have loved a longer talk so that we could have got into the gritty stuff, like dead locks, synchronisation context, how the framework breaks up the async await code into multi-methods with call backs etc. But async await is a beast of a subject, and within the time frame it was a good level of detail.